-Details about the London shows are, to put it mildly, a little too 'organic', adding to much confusion, and if to make matters worse, entry to gigs are purchased only at the door, and a max of one ticket per purchase applies; rather than booked even if a few hours in advance.
+Details about the London shows are, were to put it mildly, a little too ‘organic’, adding to much confusion, and if to make matters worse, entry to gigs are purchased only at the door, and a max of one ticket per purchase applies; rather than booked even if a few hours in advance.
 It might sound chaotic, because it is, but other more larger venues being looked at included the 4,000 capacity Brixton Academy, but chaos is exacerbated by the lack of information.
-Prince said he will stay for as long "people like us", so a more structured series of shows is hoped to evolve.
+Prince said he will stay for as long “people like us”, so a more structured series of shows is hoped to evolve.
 He is looking at playing at landmarks too, with Trafalgar Square one of those looked into.
 With fans waiting outside in the rain since for several hours and with excessive queue jumping occurring, many are questioning the wisdom of the management coordination and hope they improve for later shows.
 Indeed, tickets were available for the two Manchester shows.
 These and other dates are listed on the dedicated 2014 tour page.
-A 'secret' show was announced at 8pm on the 14th of February, giving fans only minutes to race to the venue, where Prince played an acoustic set and it was confirmed he would be widening the tour to include Manchester.
-On the 19th Prince and 3rdEyeGirl appeared at the BRIT Awards to present the award for best female solo artist, which they handed to a stunned Ellie Goulding.
+A ‘secret’ show was announced at 8pm on the 14th of February, giving fans only minutes to race to the venue, where Prince played an acoustic set and it was confirmed he would be widening the tour to include Manchester.

 London tour begins with living room press conference and surprise rehearsal gig